cvljubet/mlops_course_repo/03-orchestration/notes1.md

 * Write "text editor" and open.
 * What I edit in this editor (that is, the changes I make inside Mage) will be reflected in my host machine, once I save it.

+# Run example pipeline
+1. Open http://localhost:6789 in your browser.
+2. In the top left corner of the screen next to the Mage logo and mlops project name, click the project selector dropdown and choose the unit_0_setup option.
+3. Click on the pipeline named example_pipeline.
+4. Click on the button labeled Run @once.